 I’m fond of banana cream pie, probably because Grandma Dorothy would serve it sometimes.
 That said, I think most of those pies started out in the frozen foods aisle or were picked up at the Pippin’s counter.

 My Aunt Nannie made pecan pie, though.
 I don’t remember reaching for it, but my dad always did!

 This will sound a little strange, but the truth is that my favorite dessert is a bowl of shoepeg corn in butter sauce with a little salt and pepper.
 When I was growing up, I would walk away from the traditional sweets at the holidays.
 Instead, Grandma Dorothy would heat up some frozen corn in a little pot of water on her stove top in a Kansas City kitchen barely big enough to turn around in, serve it up to me and my cousin in bowls, and we run off by ourselves to a back bedroom to giggle and share stories and eat it by the spoonful.

-I’m more inclined to microwave than use the stove top.
+I’m more inclined to microwave than use the stove top, I can’t imagine what it was like in the wood stove days.
 But I recommend Green Giant.
 Heat it for two minutes–Grandma and cousin required.

 Corn, huh?
 Who knew?
 Sounds good, though.
 OK, Maybe not as good as PIE but then for this pie-fanatic, nothing else could possibly measure up!

 * * * * * * * * * *

 As part of an ongoing celebration for a pair of pie-related books of mine that debuted this fall (“Babyberry Pie” and “Pies & Prejudice” – learn more here), I started a pie-of-the-month club to showcase new books by friends and colleagues.